wright-group/WrightTools/paper/paper.md

 ``WrightTools`` defines a unique and flexable strategy of storing and manipulating MDS datasets.
 A single instance of the `WrightTools.Data` class is implemented as a group containing many separate arrays.
 There are two principle multidimensional array classes: ``Channel`` and ``Variable``.
-Conceptually, these correspond to independent (scanned) dimensions---"variables" and dependent (measured) signals---"channels".
+Conceptually, these correspond to independent (scanned) dimensions---"variables"---and dependent (measured) signals---"channels".
 Channels typically contain measured signals from all of the different sensors that are employed simultaneously during a MDS experiment.
 Variables contain coordinates of different light manipulation hardware that are scanned against each-other to make up an MDS experiment.
 All variables are recorded, including coordinates for hardware that are not actually moved during that experiment (an array with one unique value) or other independent variables, such as lab time.